Semantic Driven Multi-Camera Pedestrian Detection: Related Work

 \subsection{Semantic Segmentation}

 Semantic segmentation is the task of assigning a unique object label to every pixel of an image.
-Top-performing strategies for semantic segmentation are based on CNNs.
-For instance, a dense up-sampling CNN can be used to generate pixel-level predictions within a hybrid dilated convolution framework \cite{wang2017understanding}.
-Performance can be boosted through the use of an ensemble of many relatively shallow networks \cite{wu2016wider}.
-Contextual information can be implicitly used by including relationships between different labels---e.g. an airplane is likely to be on a runway or flying in the sky but not on the water---\cite{zhao2016pyramid}.
-These relationships allow to reduce the complexity associated to large sets of object labels, generally improving performance.
+During the last years, top performing strategies evolved from the seminal Fully Convolutional Network scheme \cite{long2015fully} and the use of dilated convolutions \cite{YuKoltun2016}.
+For instance, Zhao et al. \cite{zhao2016pyramid} proposed to implicitly use contextual information by including relationships between different labels---e.g. an airplane is likely to be on a runway or flying in the sky but not on the water.
+These relationships reduce the inner complexity of datasets with large sets of labels, generally improving performance.
+Lately, the development and use of new backbones for feature extraction has benefited the task.
+Zhang et al. \cite{zhang2020resnest} proposed a new ResNet modification called ResNeSt that uses channel-wise attention to capture cross-feature interactions and learn diverse object representations.
+Similarly, Tao et al. \cite{tao2020hierarchical} proposed the use of a hierarchical attention to combine multi-scale predictions, increasing the performance on the small object instances, as those in PASCAL VOC dataset \cite{everingham2010pascal}.